23 January – 16 February 2023

 Summer Lab is free for all current students and staff of the University of Auckland.
-No prior experience with innovation, entrepreneurship or business is required and you don’t need to already have a venture idea to participate.
+No prior experience with innovation, entrepreneurship or business is required, nor do you need an idea for a start-up to participate.

 About Summer Lab

 Summer Lab is a 4 week experience that is designed to ignite the entrepreneur within you.
 We teach you the essential skills needed to turn ideas into business ventures.
 We aim to inspire through action-oriented learning.
 This includes rapid prototyping, workshops, access to entrepreneurs and industry leaders as guest speakers, as well as using tools and frameworks to shape innovative thinking.
 We explore emerging technologies, minimum viable products, and concepts such as design-led thinking, using a range of business canvases.
 On the final day your team will share their ideas by pitching their venture to a panel of judges.
 You will then receive feedback and guidance.

 Through Summer Lab you’ll get to be a part of an entrepreneurially-minded community who want to turn ideas into tangible, robust businesses.
 You’ll connect with others also interested in making a difference, ideate solutions, learn tools to develop your ideas, work in teams, and get the support of mentors and facilitators.
 And have a lot of fun along the way!
 All you need to do is bring your creativity, skills, and enthusiasm.

 What will I learn during the four weeks?

 - How to find and develop an idea

 - How to interact in a team environment